 *Name has been changed.

-The author has previously worked for the Victorian Aboriginal Legal Service and is a consultant to Nina Springle MLC, youth justice spokesperson for the Victorian Greens.
+The author has previously worked for the Victorian Aboriginal Legal Service and at the time of writing was a consultant to Nina Springle MLC, youth justice spokesperson for the Victorian Greens.

 Russell Marks is a lawyer and an honorary research associate at La Trobe University.
 He is the author of Crime and Punishment: Offenders and Victims in a Broken Justice System (Black Inc., 2015).